ThadeuJose/CommanderFetchLand/README.md

 # CommanderFetchLand
-A personal project to to write a tempate of a manabase to a Commander Deck
+A personal project to write a template of a mana base to a Commander Deck

+# TODO
+	Improve the interface
+	Make the 3,4,5 manabase